Japanese destroyer Yukikaze (1939): Operation Ke

-Yukikaze would escort the aircraft carrier between 5-10 Decemberand the carriers and Zuikaku between 18 and 23 January.
+Yukikaze would escort the aircraft carrier between 5-10 December and the carriers and Zuikaku between 18 and 23 January.
 With the start of 1943, Japan had finally decided to cut their losses and retreat from Guadalcanal, allowing an allied takeover of the Island.
-From 1–4 February, Yukikaze was one of the 20 destroyers that took part in both the first and second evacuations of Japanese troop.
+From 1–4 February, Yukikaze was one of the 20 destroyers that took part in both the first and second evacuations of Japanese troops.
 Yukikaze in particular transported the 17th army to safety.
 At a meeting at combined fleet headquarters, it was debated whether to use high speed motor boats for the final evacuation, but Captain Kanma, along with other destroyer commanders insisted that the evacuation was a job for their destroyers, even shouting together at some points.
 The Japanese command gave in, and Yukikaze took part in the final evacuation of Guadalcanal from the 7th to 8th.
 The evacuation was completely successful, and allied attacks were very light, only sinking the destroyer Makigumo and the submarine I-1.
 The Japanese in total rescued 10,652 troops from Guadalcanal.

 During the evacuation, the destroyer Maikaze was moderately damaged by air attacks, prompting Yukikaze to escort her to Truk from 10 to 14 February, before she escorted the transport ship Gokoku Maru from Rabaul to New Britain and back.